DelNov/T-Flows/readme.md

 In addition, conductivities in solids are equal to the conductivities in fluid ([Basak et al.](#https://www.sciencedirect.com/science/article/pii/S0009250913000468#s0010) denote such a case with K=1.)
-Anyhow, the value of Nusselt number reported by Basak is 0.2233 and our computations show value of 0.223, meaning we passed this benchmark.
+Anyhow, the value of Nusselt number reported by Basak is 0.2233 and our computations show value of 0.2233, meaning we passed this benchmark.
+We actually nailed it.

 ### Thing to try next <a name="bench_conjugate_next"> </a>